czetsuyatech/ct-keycloak-iam/docs/development.md

 The --build parameter ensures that the docker image is rebuilt before launching.

+The default keycloak account is keycloak.admin / keycloak.admin.

 Stop the Keycloak server, and add the -v parameter to delete the volumes.

 ```